 METHODS OF ASSESSMENT

-Type of assessment What is assessed
+Type of assessment | What is assessed |

-Formative Assessment The underpinning knowledge required to undertake the tasks, as outlined in the elements and performance criteria.
+The underpinning knowledge required to undertake the tasks, as outlined in the elements and performance criteria.
+Formative assessments will be completed progressively as participants work through their training.
+Trainer/assessors will determine how and when· these activities should be |

-Summative Assessment Knowledge evidence collected in response to the theory questions will support participants’ competence with regard to the required knowledge.
+Summative Assessment | Knowledge evidence collected in response to the theory questions will support participants’ competence with regard to the required knowledge.
 Knowledge evidence and performance evidence.
-Projects will be theoretical or practical.
+Projects will be theoretical or practical. |

-Projects Evidence collected in response to the project questions and activities will support the judgement of competence.
+Projects | Evidence collected in response to the project questions and activities will support the judgement of competence. |

-Performance Assessment Performance evidence collected when undertaking the tasks outlined in the elements and performance criteria-evidence to support a judgement of satisfactory performance should be collected as a result of practical demonstration.
+Performance evidence collected when undertaking the tasks outlined in the elements and performance criteria-evidence to support a judgement of satisfactory performance should be collected as a result of practical demonstration.
+Performance evidence was collected when undertaking the tasks outlined in the elements and performance criteria. |

-A third party should be someone who can interact with and observe the participant on a regular basis.
-Preference should be given to the participant’s manager or direct supervisor; however, if this is not viable, a suitably experienced/ qualified work colleague might act as a third party.
+The third-party report allows trainers/assessors to evaluate evidence that is collected in work situations or contexts when it is not practical for them to collect the evidence themselves.
+It is an optional, practical tool for collecting performance evidence over a period of time and in different contexts.
+Trainer/assessors should refer to the user guide for specific information about the third party A third party should be someone who can interact with and observe the participant on a regular basis.
+Preference should be given to the participant’s manager or direct supervisor; however, if this is not viable, a suitably experienced/ qualified work colleague might act as a third party. |

-Portfolio An assessment of skill and knowledge through a portfolio of evidence that relates to documentation used in an environment/workplace
+Portfolio | An assessment of skill and knowledge through a portfolio of evidence that relates to documentation used in an environment/workplace |

-Observation An assessment of skill through an observation carried out in the workplace or a simulated work environment by an assessor.
+Observation | An assessment of skill through an observation carried out in the workplace or a simulated work environment by an assessor. |

 APPEALING YOUR ASSESSMENT DECISION